Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Chain INPUT (policy ACCEPT) target prot opt source destination ACCEPT all -- anywhere anywhere state RELATED,ESTABLISHED ACCEPT icmp -- anywhere anywhere ACCEPT all -- anywhere anywhere ACCEPT tcp -- anywhere anywhere state NEW tcp dpt:ssh REJECT all -- anywhere anywhere reject-with icmp-host-prohibited Chain FORWARD (policy ACCEPT) target prot opt source destination REJECT all -- anywhere anywhere reject-with icmp-host-prohibited Chain OUTPUT (policy ACCEPT) target prot opt source destination

 To begin using iptables, you should first add the rules for allowed inbound traffic for the services you require.
-Iptables can track the state of the connection, so use the command below to allow established connections continue.
+Iptables can track the state of the connection, so use the command below to allow established connections to continue.

 sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT